 The construction of the basic harbour was completed in 1935 and by 1938 the former fishing village had become the biggest and most modern port and shipyard on the Baltic with almost half of Poland’s trade passing through it.
 Yet, disaster was soon to follow.

-The war yearsIn 1939, at the start of war, German troops occupied Gdynia, the city was renamed Gotenhafen and (O-1) Skwer Kosciuszki was renamed Adolf Hitler Platz.
+The war yearsFollowing the shelling of Westerplatte on 1st September 1939 and the start of World War Two, German troops captured Gdynia less than two weeks later.
+As part of the Nazi's policy of 'Germanisation', the city was renamed Gotenhafen (literaly 'Goth Port') after the ancient Germannic tribe that had inhabited the area.
+Among name changes to streets and other landmarks, Skwer Kosciuszki was renamed Adolf Hitler Platz.
 The Poles brought by their government to the city of Gdynia were expelled and worse, around 12,000, especially the more educated, were executed.
 The port was turned into a German naval base and the city was also used as a sub-camp of the Stutthof concentration camp near Danzig.

 When German troops eventually retreated from Gdynia near the end of the War, they succeeded in largely destroying the port, a job then completed by the advancing Red Army, who bombed the port and city, destroying many buildings and equipment, and sank several ships trying to escape through the Baltic Sea: among them the Wilhelm Gustloff (see Disaster at Sea), which had served as a floating barracks for naval personnel in Gdynia and whose demise, in which more than nine thousand civilians and personnel died, remains the largest loss of life in a single incident in maritime history.

-Post-war historyHaving built this port and city from scratch, the post-war Polish state renamed it Gdynia and started the process of making the port once again a major location for importing and exporting.
+Post-war historyHaving built this port and city from scratch, the post-war Polish state reverted the name Gotenhafen back to Gdynia and started the process of making the port once again a major location for importing and exporting.
 The shipyard produced a large number of ships, many of them for the Soviet Union, but is perhaps best known internationally for the role the shipyard workers played in the formation of the Solidarity trade union.
-An earlier event, in 1970, which left much bitterness, had seen demonstrating Polish shipyard workers fired on by the police, leaving around 20 people dead.
-To this day this is one of the more tragic events of the fight against the communist authorities and its memory has been somewhat overlooked by the events of 1980 which saw Gdansk recognised as the spiritual home of the anti-communist fight.
+An earlier event, in 1970, which left much bitterness, had seen demonstrating Polish shipyard workers fired on by the police, leaving at least 20 people dead (see our articles on Janek Wiśniewski and Monument to the Victims of December 1970).
+To this day this is one of the more tragic events of the fight against the communist authorities and its memory has been somewhat overlooked by the events of 1980 which saw Gdańsk recognised as the spiritual home of the anti-communist fight.
 This is something which still rankles to this day with the local population who feel that the major contribution and the price paid in human life by the people of Gdynia has been forgotten.

-What to seeThe city centre is considered to be very well planned, with (N/O-1) ul.
+What to seeThe city centre is considered to be very well planned, with ul.
 10 Lutego/Skwer Kosciuszki and ul.
 Starowiejska forming the primary west-east axis and ul.
 Swietojanska and ul.
 Abrahama the north-south one.
 For obvious reasons, don’t expect to find an old town here, though there are still some buildings from its days as a small resort.
-As good a place to start as any is at the City of Gdynia Museum (ul.
-Zawiszy Czarnego 1), which will give you a good grounding in the city’s story, while the Naval Museum next door, featuring a garden full of weaponry including a rusting MiG fighter, is also worth a visit if you have children in tow.
+Most notably, Domek Abrahama is a cottage built in 1904, where Kashubian activist Antoni Abraham lived and is now a restaurant.
+If it's history that you're interested in, the City of Gdynia Museum will give you a good grounding.
+The Naval Museum next door, featuring a garden full of weaponry including a rusting MiG fighter, is also worth a visit if you have children in tow.
+Finally, one of the Gdynia's biggest attractions is the Emigration Museum residing in the rennovated Dworzec Morski (Marine Station) in the shipyards.
+The exhibition is a fascinating look at how, why and to where millions of Poles have emigrated over the centuries and, in the last century, many of those individuals departed Poland from the port of Gdynia.

 While the port today is no longer the biggest in the Baltic it is, along with the neighbouring port of Gdańsk, still of vital economic importance to Poland.
 There are a few different ways to view it.
-Most picturesque is to take a walk up to one of the viewing points either at the top of Kamienna Góra (ul.
-Mickiewicza) or in the Pogórze Górne district (ul.
-Ksawerego Czernickiego).
-This is about 15 minutes bus ride from the centre.
-Take bus 194 from outside the Hala Targowa (ul.
-Jana z Kolna) to the last stop to enjoy majestic views over the entire city and the port.
+Most picturesque is to take a walk up to one of the viewing points either at the top of Kamienna Góra or in the Pogórze Górne district.
+The latter is about 15 minutes bus ride from the centre.
+Take bus 194 from outside the Hala Targowa to the last stop to enjoy majestic views over the entire city and the port.
 It is also recommended to take the local commuter train (SKM) to the Gdynia Stocznia stop to see the poignant memorial to workers murdered during the 1970 strikes.
-Finally on the port and Solidarity theme keep an eye out for another memorial to the victims of 1970 outside the City Hall building (Al. Pilsudskiego 52/54).
+Finally on the port and Solidarity theme keep an eye out for another memorial to the victims of 1970 outside the City Hall building.

 Do look a little deeper as well, for as much of the development of Gdynia took place during the heyday of the modernist architecture movement, there are numerous stylish buildings from that era.
-The short walk from the main train station to the sea along (N/O-1) ul.
+The short walk from the main train station to the sea along ul.
 10 Lutego and Skwer Kosciuszki will provide the visitor with several examples of modernist architecture which reflect the city’s maritime role, including buildings with portholes, quarterdecks and curved facades to resemble ships.
+A few quick examples include the Tourist Information office (formerly the Polish Ocean Lines building) on ul.
+10 Lutego (at the junction with ul.
+3 Maja), the Bank Gospodarstwa Krajowego residential building around the corner on ul.
+3 Maja and the Gdynia Aquarium building down near the water.